kh0209/my-ai-course-project/README.md

 In the early stage of the project the system will be a proof of concept.
 Later the system could assist beginners and intermediate bridge players in understanding the best solution of contract bridge.

-Later steps can be an integration in new developed or existing online bridge systems or in a new system.
+Later steps can be the integration in new developed or existing online bridge systems.

 The final stage would be a competition with the best playing systems (for contract bridge): conventionally or AI based.